What is XML Error in QuickBooks

 - Select QuickBooks Desktop or QuickBooks Desktop POS from the drop-down menu, then Repair from the top menu

-- When you’re finished then click the “Finish” tab
+- When you’re finished click the “Finish” tab

 - If the QuickBooks XML problem still appears when you start QuickBooks, you’ll need to reinstall QuickBooks as a last step.

-Solution 2: Recreate XML File that are used by QuickBooks Desktop
+Solution 2: Recreate the XML File that is used by QuickBooks Desktop

 By using these steps you can recreate the XML file that is used by QuickBooks: